ANSWERS TO FREQUENTLY ASKED QUESTIONS

 The most common approvals for passenger cars are Mercedes-Benz, Volkswagen, BMW, Ford, General Motors, Peugeot and Porsche.

-The main approvals for trucks are Mercedes-Benz, MAN, Volvo, Renault, Scania and MTU.
+The main approvals for heavy-duty commercial vehicles are Mercedes-Benz, MAN, Volvo, Renault, Scania, and MTU.

 How do I select the right oil for my car?